 Sex and intimacy in the menopause years is a complex issue.
-Many women have questions about living in a sexless marriage, or a lack of libido or the physical discomfort that can make intercourse painful.
+Many women wonder if a sexless marriage or relationship is normal in midlife.
+(Whatever the hell ‘normal’ means!)
+Or they have concerns about their lack of libido or the physical discomfort that can make intercourse painful.

 These are important conversations to have, and they need an expert’s wisdom and insight to help navigate.

 Selena Doggett-Jones is a relationship and psychosexual therapist.
 She trained as a clinical nurse specialist in sexual and reproductive health, and worked for the NHS as both a nurse and therapist for many years.

 We asked Selena, who now works in private practice and teaches for Relate and Tavistock Relationships, to answer some of the most frequently asked questions about relationships, intimacy, a sexless marriage and this time of life.
 We hope you find her answers as wise and helpful as we do.

 Can a sexless marriage be a happy marriage?

 Certainly it can if both partners are content without sex.
 The trouble comes if there is a ‘discrepancy in desire’.
 One partner may want sex and the other doesn’t.

 This issue can be resolved to some extent if the couple are supported by a psychosexual therapist and they can discover together why one partner doesn’t want sex.
 This may be a symptom of other problems in the relationship and once these are explored and understood it is possible that the partner who doesn’t want sex may find that desire is reactivated.
 If one is asexual then this can be an issue but this would probably have been discovered prior to the marriage.

 Is a sexless marriage or relationship common in midlife?

 I think it can be common at all stages of life.
 I have seen a number of young and elderly couples who struggle to have sex.